aneziac/linalgeuc/README.md

 # linalgeuc

-Linalgeuc is currently a 3D engine for various shapes including cubes, cylinders, and planes.
+Linalgeuc is a 3D engine for various shapes including cubes, cylinders, and planes that was built using a custom linear algebra library.
-However, it is planned to also be a geometry editor and graphing calculator in Euclidean space.
-This includes graphing vectors in both 2D and 3D space and animating transformations.

 # Dependencies